Pasture to Plate: Unlocking the Regenerative Secrets of Flavor and Nutrition

 Meet Green River Regenerative Farm

-In 2024, the regenerative agriculture consulting firm Understanding Ag, LLC, and Green River Regenerative Farm, Inc., the new owners of the farm, created the joint venture, Green River Regenerative, LLC, to establish a high-level, regenerative agricultural education and training program and to expand the farm’s regenerative cropping and livestock production systems.
-The joint venture leases the farm from its current owners and manages the farm’s day-to-day operations.
-Both joint venture partners will share in the resulting farm production profits, once production is underway.
+In 2024, Green River Regenerative Farm, Inc., the new owner of the 235-acre farm, launched a high-level regenerative agricultural education and training program while expanding the farm’s regenerative cropping and livestock production systems.
+The farm is currently leased and managed for day-to-day operations, with plans for shared farm production profits once operations are fully underway.